-Like everyone of my generation, I had a favorite Beatle and about a year ago we finally met.
+Like every girl of my generation, I had a favorite Beatle and about a year ago we actually met!

 My husband and I were having lunch at Lexington Candy Shop on Lex & 83rd, a favorite local coffeeshop.
 The place prides itself on it’s celebrity patronage with signed photos on the walls of Woody Allen and others, and stills from a scene in Three Days of the Condor that was actually filmed there.

 At lunchtime the coffeeshop is always crowded and we were lucky to get two stools at the counter.
 Then my husband tapped my arm, “There’s Paul McCartney.”, he said.

 Sure enough there he was walking towards the door followed by an entourage of three or four beautiful young things, and looking pretty young himself for his (gulp) 75 plus years.

 I’ve seen other celebs in New York and no big deal – Robin Williams at a art exhibit at MOMA, Paul Newman and Joanne Woodward watching modern dance from the next row at the Joyce, Jackie Mason eating at Sammys Romanian, Eli Wallach and Anne Jackson at a Szechwan restaurant on upper Broadway, and Woody Allen walking a few feet ahead of me on Madison.
 Once I even saw Salvador Dali at the old Huntington Hartford Museum.